The Art Work

-Bill Hosko
+Bill

 Projects

-Bill's plans for new cafe in Opheim, Montana
+Plans for new cafe in Opheim, Montana

-June 2003
+June, 2003

 Bill knew the troubled Visitor Center needed a new home, and the town could use a second café.
 His new property would fill both needs.
-Since Bill’s café project began, new owners have purchased the existing café, they are fine people and Bill wishes them well.

 Click for larger image